SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 * **load-chunk-on-position-set**

-  Enables focing a chunk load when an entity position is set.
+  Enables forcing a chunk load when an entity position is set.
   Usually due to teleportation, vehicle movement etc. can a position lead an entity to no longer exist within it's currently marked and tracked chunk.
 This will enable that chunk for the position is loaded.
   Part of several exploits.